isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-home-remedies-for-bed-bugs.markdown

 it.
-You will need to carry out freezing at least four days for complete [bed bugs killing](https://pestpolicy.com/does-bleach-kill-bed-bugs/) to take place.
-NB:
+You will need to carry out freezing at least four days for complete [bed bugs killing](https://pestpolicy.com/does-bleach-kill-bed-bugs/) to take place.Â NB:
-*This method may be slightly expensive but very efficient and environmentally friendly (it cause no pollution). *
+*This method may be slightly expensive but very efficient and environmentally friendly (it cause no pollution).Â *
 Related:
 [Pictures of bed Bugs](https://pestpolicy.com/pictures-of-bed-bugs/)
 ### 2. Vacuuming